100nm/python-injection/documentation/basic-usage.md

 ## Register an injectable

+> [!NOTE]
-> **Note**: If the class needs dependencies, these will be resolved when the instance is retrieved.
+> If the class needs dependencies, these will be resolved when the instance is retrieved.

 If you wish to inject a singleton, use `singleton` decorator.